‘I come from a Black and Jewish household’

 Nick Cannon needs to atone for making anti-Semitic feedback.
 The Masked Singer host, 39, appeared on the American Jewish Committee’s on-line program AJC Advocacy Anywhere for a candid dialog with Rabbi Noam Marans.
-Cannon and Marans, AJC’s director of interreligious and intergroup relations, have been assembly in latest weeks so the comic can higher perceive the impression of his “hurtful words.”
+Cannon and Marans, AJC’s director of interreligious and intergroup relations, have been assembly in current weeks so the comic can higher perceive the affect of his “hurtful words.”

-“I must first say, I’m sorry,” Cannon mentioned in the beginning of the hourlong dialog on Monday.
-He in contrast the scenario he’s discovered himself in to when his youngsters, whom he shares with Mariah Carey, go exterior “and throw rocks.”
+“I must first say, I’m sorry,” Cannon stated at the start of the hourlong dialog on Monday.
+He in contrast the state of affairs he’s discovered himself in to when his children, whom he shares with Mariah Carey, go exterior “and throw rocks.”

 “When a rock hits someone, the first thing you do is say ‘I apologize’ … and then we’ll deal with why you were throwing rocks,” Cannon defined.
 “My words hurt people.”